kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Bugs and documentation changes will be prioritized over feature requests.
 1. Completing the review of existing pull requests take precedence over new review requests.
-1. The age of the contribution.
+1. Older contributions will be selected before more recent ones.
-1. The complexity of the contribution relative to the time available to the maintainers.
+1. The time available to the maintainers will be considered against the complexity of the contribution.

 ### Review